BattleLore Second Edition

 As your units move across the hexes on the battlefield, you must attempt to capture and control locations that have banners.
 These grant their controller a fixed amount of victory points every turn.
 Controlling these locations is vital to victory, but controlling one of these banners makes your unit an immediate target for an enemy assault.
 If you can fend off the enemy attacks, you may keep your victory points, but a strong defense is necessary and nothing is certain in the turmoil of war.

 There are other ways to score victory points as well.
 These goals are shown on your scenario card, and they provide a prime example of the differences between playing the Daqan Lords and the Uthuk Y’llan.
 The Daqan Lords often, but not always, focus on controlling important strongpoints, or holding the walls, gates, and buildings of Nordgard Castle.
-The Uthuk Y’llan, on the other hand, have many goals that involve gaining points by appeasing the powers of Chaos that aid them.
+The Uthuk Y’llan, on the other hand, can often gain points by appeasing the powers of Chaos that aid them.

 Choose Your Fights Carefully

 The number of dice that you roll while fighting can be affected by the toil of battle, or by terrain thematically placed on the battlefield.
 In the course of battle, a unit’s fighting ability could be compromised if that unit loses too many of its members.
 Units that have lost too many members become weak, and are unable to battle as easily or as successfully as a unit at full strength.
-Weakened units can become easy pickings for the enemy army.
-As a way to protect them, you might order your units to take cover within the buildings of a town, or fire from behind the protection of a palisade or castle battlements.
+Weakened units are also easy pickings for the enemy army.
+To protect them, you might order your units to take cover within the buildings of a town, or fire from behind the protection of a palisade or castle battlements.
 Dark forests and looming hilltops provide other strategic options that should be taken into consideration.

 In the mayhem of battle, the clash of armies is inevitable.
 In every game of BattleLore Second Edition, you muster armies anew, deliver your orders, and secure key objectives.
 The men of Daqan watch from their fortress battlements as the Uthuk Y’llan gather with their demons in the darkness.
 Only one army is able to rise supreme over the land of Terrinoth, and the outcome is in the commander’s capable hands!